michaelcukier/EyeMouse/readme.md

 I want to see if this problem is learnable, i.e. if I can use the power of Neural Networks to get to a working solution.
 I just want to see what happens if I feed a few hundreds images to a rather simple net.
 If the loss is decreasing, it's a good start.
 So I reduce my problem to only predicting the x-coordinate from one image of the eye only (I want to use both eyes down the line if things look promising, but it requires a slightly more complex network).

 So I've created a small network with PyTorch and collected 3000 images using `cv2.CascadeClassifiers`.
-Every time an image was taken with my webcam, I was looking at my cursor and saved its x-coordinate pixel location using `pyautogui`.
+Every time an image was taken with my webcam, I was looking at my cursor and saved its x-coordinate pixel location using `pyautogui` (see [experiment_1/collect_data.py](experiment_1/collect_data.py).
+I then made a small script to get the image path and its corresponding coordinate in a .csv file (see [experiment_1/create_data_csv.py](./experiment_1/create_data_csv.py).
+This is to help PyTorch create a `Dataset` easily.

 ![Im](1.jpg)